Primary Source of the Month Bundle

 FREE for Title I Schools in Virginia & All Schools in Select Counties*

 The Virginia Studies Primary Source of the Month Bundle features 8 HistoryConnects programs delivered monthly throughout the school year.
 Each month, a museum educator will lead your students through a guided inquiry process to analyze and interpret a variety of primary sources.
 The suggested program schedule & sources are aligned with the Virginia Standards of Learning, and each program focuses on developing history & social science skills.
+Pre and post program materials available on request.
+Please note the standards listed below refer to the 2015 standards.

 BOOK NOW